munificent/game-programming-patterns/book/state.markdown

 ^code duck-on-ground

 This isn't the only way to implement the hierarchy, of course.
-If you aren't using the Gang of Four's state pattern, this won't work.
+If you aren't using the Gang of Four's State pattern, this won't work.
 Instead, you can model the current state's chain of superstates explicitly using a *stack* of states instead of a single state in the main class.

 The current state is the one on the top of the stack, under that is its immediate superstate, and then *that* state's superstate and so on.
 When you dish out some state-specific behavior, you start at the top of the stack and walk down until one of the states handles it.
 (If none do, you just ignore it.)